 Hua Hin is a low key, pleasant resort about 200 kms from Bangkok.
-It's by no means a party town but has several very nice hotels, a pleasant nightlife with not much in the way of girlie bars, several very good restaurants, a nice beach and a buzzing night market.
-We found it an incredibly relaxing place for a holiday.
-More for couples and families, Hua Hin is a resort where the Thais holiday and the King of Thailand spends a lot of time there, so it has less of a touristy feel than many places.
+We have visited twice, first in December 2002, then 22 years later in December 2024.
+We did notice quite a change second time, but it's by no means a party town.
+There are somel very nice hotels, not much in the way of girlie bars (though there did seem to be quite a lot more in 2024 which was sad to see), several good restaurants, a nice beach (without the wow factor of some of the islands) and a night market.
+We found it an incredibly relaxing place for a holiday and it's probably more suited for couples and families.
+Hua Hin is a resort where the Thais holiday and the King of Thailand spends a lot of time there, so it has less of a touristy feel than many places.
 Hua Hin is also very popular with golfers as it has six championship golf courses within twenty minutes drive of Hua Hin town.

-It takes about 2½ hours to drive from Bangkok to Hua Hin.
-There are a few options - either arrange a private car through your hotel (was around 2000-2200B per car), pick up a taxi at Bangkok Airport, take a public bus or take the train which takes around 4 hours.
+It takes just over 3 hours to drive from Bangkok to Hua Hin.
+There are a few options - either arrange a private car for around 2000-2200B per car, pick up a taxi or Bolt, take a public bus (VIP bus takes around 4 hours and costs 291 Baht as at 2024) or take the train which takes just over 4 hours.

 The restaurant was good - we had lunch there several times but only ate there a couple of times at night as we preferred to go into Hua Hin centre.
 It was quite romantic at night, as you can sit at candlelit tables very close to the sea.
 The food was authentic and spicy, the staff were friendly.
 Breakfast was fine, but nothing special, as is the norm in most Thai hotels.
 The pool is quite small but very refreshing to swim in and was rarely too busy when we were there - it could be hard to get a sun lounger round the pool though.